yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

 ## Requirements

-You must have a working Azure subscription [without a spending limit](https://learn.microsoft.com/azure/cost-management-billing/manage/spending-limit#why-you-might-want-to-remove-the-spending-limit)  in order to carry out this step-by-step, hands-on lab.
+You must have a working Azure subscription with Owner or Contributor access in order to carry out this step-by-step, hands-on lab.

 ## Before the hands-on lab